-Nuria Lloret is a professor at the Universitat Politècnica de València (UPV).
+Nuria Lloret Project Director, is a professor at the Universitat Politècnica de València (UPV).
 PhD from the UPV and degree in Geography and History.
 She has been the Director of the DCADHA department from 2004 to 2012, she is currently Coordinator of the Doctorate in Music of the UPV, and Director of the Master CALSI Master of contents and legal aspects in the information society and PhD coordinator in the Master of Music of the (UPV).
 As a researcher, she belongns to the design and manufacturing institute (IDF) of the (UPV), and she is member of the governing council of the Institute.
 He also belongs to the interdisciplinary research group of the University of Granada, PAI-TIC group.

 For 10 years she has been the Director of the international congress CALSI.

-He has directed several research projects at national level and European programs.
+She has directed several research projects at national level and European programs.
 Being an expert evaluator for the European Union since 1998 in the various Marcos programs to date.
 She is also an ANECA evaluator for the REACREDITA program.

 She has published in multiple international articles having been co-editor of the book “Systems Science and Collaborative Information Systems: Theories, Practices and New Research.